Omer109ALEX/Investigation-of-a-weakness-in-the-function/README.md

-# Investigation of weakness in function
+# Investigation of a weakness in the function
- Investigation of weakness in a function, the goal is to get to Unaccessible protected function useing the right input.
+ Investigation of a weakness in the function.
+The goal is to get to an unaccessible protected function using the right input.

- all the explanation is written in the docs
+ the explanation of the process is written in the doc